AndroidIDEOfficial/android-tree-sitter/README.md

 - `git clone` this repo.
 - Init/update submodules with `git submodule update --init`
+- If building from Android Studio, set the `ndk.dir` and `java.home` properties in your `local.properties` file.
 - Use the `build.sh` script to build the shared library.

 ```